Jim Garlow

 Jim Garlow is the former Senior Pastor of Skyline Church located in La Mesa, California, a suburb of San Diego.
 Garlow is often cited as an evangelical leader in the political arena, quoted on issues such as the 2012 Republican presidential primary.
-He is a leader in the "pulpit freedom" movement, which insists that pastors should be free to carry out political advocacy from the pulpit in defiance of Internal Revenue Service regulations.
+He is a leader in the "pulpit freedom" movement, which insists that pastors should be free to carry out political advocacy from the pulpit in defiance of Internal Revenue Service regulations, as well as a leader in the New Apostolic Reformation movement.

 Political activities

-In 2008, Garlow and Skyline Church were noted for their leading role in organizing conservative religious groups to support California Proposition 8, which affirmed marriage to be between one man and one woman in California.
+In 2008, Garlow and Skyline Church were noted for their leading role in organizing conservative religious groups to support California Proposition 8, which intended to ban same sex marriage in California.

 In 2010, Garlow was appointed by former Speaker of the House Newt Gingrich as chairman of Renewing American Leadership, a non-profit organization he created after he left Congress.
 When accepting the leadership of Renewing American Leadership, Jim Garlow explained: "As noted on the organization's website, 'The mission of Renewing American Leadership is to preserve America's Judeo-Christian heritage by defending and promoting the three pillars of American civilization: freedom, faith and free markets.
 ReAL is dedicated to educating, organizing, training and mobilizing people of faith to renew American self-government and America's role in the world'."
 Cited on the website is a scriptural question: "When the foundations are being destroyed, what can the righteous do?"
 (Psalm 11:3, NIV) Garlow addressed the issue of political partisan activity in his comments, expressing an opinion that he would be neither Democrat or Republican: "My hope is not in the Republican Party or the Democratic Party.
 My hope lies in God and his unchanging truth.
 Some may (wrongly and falsely) accuse me of doing this for a political party or even a person, but they will be so totally incorrect.
 Any candidate and any political party has value only so long as one is fully committed to scriptural integrity and biblical truth."